 Like any insulating material, down provides warmth by creating pockets or layers of air which protect against the cold.
 The thicker the layer of air, the better the insulation.

 We measure the quality of down in “fill power”, a measure of the loft, or “fluffiness”, of a down product.
-The more fill power a down product has, the thicker the layer of air inside it.
-Thus, a higher fill power means better insulation.
 Higher quality down will have greater fill power, meaning less material is required to provide the same level of insulation.
 In simpler terms, fill power is the warmth-to-weight ratio of down.

 Measuring Fill Power